dariye/personal-goals/happy-moments/2017-moments.md

 Made a concoction of black beans with white rice and something I can't even describe with corned beef.
 It wasn't entirely awesful so yeah!

+# 02/19/2017

+We had yet another warm day in NYC.
+2 degrees warmer than yesterday.
+Of course I took my bike out riding.
+With a little help from the subway, I made my way to Manhattan where I had a delightful but expensive brunch at Zengo on 40th & 3rd.

+I also had a pleasure of meeting two exceptional friends of Abbey.
+We had a very healthy 2 hour dialogue over Mimosas about the Black Lives Matter movement.
+It was delightful learning to listen and consciously speaking to be understood as debating these issues can get hairy quite instantly.